Big Sandy, Texas: "Texas' Largest Manhunt"

 On July 10–11, 1986, more than 1,000 law enforcement officers responded to Big Sandy Chief of Police Richard Lingle's request for assistance after the convicted murderer Jerry "The Animal" McFadden escaped from the Upshur County jail.
 He took jailer Rosalie Williams, the wife of a Department of Public Safety trooper, as hostage.
 Lingle broadcast his call for help after Upshur County authorities were unable to track down McFadden and his hostage that evening.
 Responding officers securely cordoned off the city, leaving McFadden little chance of escape, and he was recaptured and returned to jail.
 Due to severe overcrowding in prisons, he had been paroled despite a past marked by violence, and committed additional crimes.
 McFadden was executed in October 1999 for the murder of Suzanne Denise Harrison, a teen from nearby Hawkins.

 Sports

 The Big Sandy High School football team won three Texas Class B state championships, in consecutive years 1973–1975.
 Although the state finals game in 1974 ended in a 0–0 tie (vs Celina), UIL granted both teams co-championships.
 In 2005, the Wildcats again reached the state 1-A finals, falling 21–20 to Stratford.

-The 1975 team set a then national record of 824 points scored in a season while posting a 14-0 record, a record which remained unbroken until 1994.
-The team included later notable NFL stars such as David Overstreet, a former running back for the Oklahoma Sooners and Miami Dolphins, and Lovie Smith, former head coach of the Chicago Bears.
-Other notable alumni include David Norman, former head football coach and current athletic director at Austin College.